William D. Ford Direct Student Loan

 Aid Plan Revision

-The Financial Aid Office reserves the right to revise Financial Aid Awards if necessary.
-Financial Aid Awards are made in good faith; however, they are contingent upon continued availability of funds.
+The Financial Aid office reserves the right to revise financial aid awards if necessary.
+Financial aid awards are made in good faith; however, they are contingent upon continued availability of funds and student eligibility/progress.